microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 - Water quality sensors to detect the presence of contaminants in the water supply
 - Motion and presence sensors to lights should be turned on for personal safety

 The local collection and visualization of sensor data uses the same infrastructure as the [Infrastructure Observability](..\k8s_infra_observability\_index.md) stack, namely Prometheus and Grafana.
-This provides the store manager with a single pane of glass for monitoring both the infrastructure and the sensors, and minimizes the number of new technologies that the manager needs to learn and that Contoso must to support.
+This provides the store manager with a single pane of glass for monitoring both the infrastructure and the sensors, and minimizes the number of new technologies that the manager needs to learn and that Contoso must support.

 [Prometheus](https://prometheus.io/) is a highly efficient open-source monitoring system that collects and stores metrics from various sources in real-time.
 It provides a flexible query language for analyzing the collected metrics and offers robust alerting capabilities.
 On the other hand, [Grafana](https://grafana.com/) is a powerful open-source data visualization and analytics platform.
 It allows users to create interactive and customizable dashboards to visualize the collected metrics in real-time and also offers its own alerting capabilities.